prakhar845/NLP-Paper-Classifier/README.md

 # Multi-Label Text Classification of Scientific Papers

 ## Project Overview
+In the age of information, the rapid growth of scientific literature presents a significant challenge: how can we efficiently organize and navigate this vast sea of knowledge?
+This project addresses this challenge by developing an intelligent system to automatically classify scientific papers into multiple subject categories using only the text from their abstracts.

-This project develops a deep learning system to automatically assign multiple subject categories (e.g., cs.AI, cs.LG) to scientific papers using only the text from their abstracts.
-The project demonstrates skills in Natural Language Processing (NLP), from classical machine learning baselines to more advanced deep learning architectures.
-The final model is deployed in a simple, interactive web application.
+This repository documents an end-to-end Natural Language Processing (NLP) solution, starting with a classical machine learning baseline and advancing to a more sophisticated deep learning architecture.
+The final, high-performing model is deployed as a simple, interactive web application, demonstrating a complete workflow from raw data to a practical, real-world tool.

-### Technical Skills
+### Technology Stack
 1. **Languages & Libraries:** Python, Pandas, NLTK, Scikit-learn, TensorFlow, Keras, Gradio
 2. **Techniques:** Text Preprocessing, TF-IDF Vectorization, Multi-Label Classification, Deep Learning
 3. **Models:** Logistic Regression (Baseline), Long Short-Term Memory (LSTM) Network
 4. **Deployment:** Gradio for creating an interactive web UI

 ### Project Structure
-Multi-Label_Text_Classification/
+NLP_Paper_Classifier/
 |
 |-- tcs_env/                  # Virtual environment (ignored by Git)
 |-- arxiv_data.csv            # Raw data file (ignored by Git)